TvL2386/sub_search/README.markdown

 ## What is SubSearch?

 *SubSearch* is a tool that watches a directory for incoming video files (tvshows).

 When a file arrives, SubSearch will see that because it watches for inotify events.
 Therefor this only works on linux for now.

 ## How does it work?

 When a file appears in the directory you're watching, the following will happen:

 1) It will try to parse the filename to: title, seasonnumber and episodenumber.

 2) It will search podnapisi for English subtitles (skipping those for the hearing impared)

 3) It will download and extract the remaining subtitles to the directory you're watching

 ## Why was this made?

 This program was made, because this will save me a lot of time in the future :-)

 I know it is not very well written.
 If you want to refacter, be my guest and send a merge request.

 ## How to install?

 1) Download the sources

+2) bundle install

-2) Modify the path variable in sub_search.rb
+3) Modify the path variable in sub_search.rb

-3) Modify the shell script to your needs in order to start sub_search
+4) Modify the shell script to your needs in order to start sub_search

 ## Starting at boottime
 In order to make SubSearch start at boot, I've choosen to do it through the crontab and using screen.

 I had to create a shell script in order to bootstrap rvm.

 ``` bash